railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_accessRights.rst

 To get a feel for rights management in Tiny ERP you'll create a new \ ``Stock1``\  group, with access to the *Inventory Control* menu items.
 You'll then create a stores person user who's a member of the \ ``Stock1``\  group.

-To create a new group, use the menu Administration > Users > Groups.
+To create a new group, use the menu *Administration > Users > Groups*.
 Enter the group name Stock1.

-Then to create a new user linked to this, use Administration > Users > Users to enter the following:
+Then to create a new user linked to this, use *Administration > Users > Users* to enter the following:

 *  *Name* : \ ``Stores Person``\  ,